tomcollins/bbc-voice/README.md

 It offers faster access to BBC content that would be possible with the existing formats.

+As a product BBC voice will be available to users on mobile and desktop.

 ## Technical Architecture

 + Front End UI